+Note:

-Note: Mayor Malone is ineligible for payments due to being considered a public sector employee as defined by the remuneration procedures for part-time chairs and members of Queensland government bodies.
-Mr Pedro Stephen provides his time on a voluntary basis.
-Mr Nigel Tillett received \$1,500 for the 2019-20 financial year related to his Board term ending 30 June 2019.
+- Mayor Malone and Mayor Sam are ineligible for board remuneration due to being considered a Queensland public sector employee as defined by the remuneration procedures for part-time chairs and members of Queensland government bodies. - Mr Pedro Stephen provides his time on a voluntary basis. - Dr Wenitong was paid \$23,146 in the financial year with a \$10,879 payment representing payments for Board membership in the prior year.